huasucaster/publicationWebDesignPlayFramwork/backend/ReadMe.txt

 db.default.username=root
 db.default.password=root

-Now you can proceed with running the Lab-2-backend, this will create the tables in the database.
+Now you can proceed with running the backend, this will create the tables in the database.
 When asked in browser, the user should apply the script.
 Before continuing you must complete the mysqldump in order to populate your mysql database with the necessary values and structure.
 We have included mysqldump files in Lab-2-backend lib folder.
 There are three mysqldump files: auth_info.sql, conference_data.sql, and pub_info.sql.